-Guineas are highly social rodents that are far happier when living together with other Guineas.
+Guineas are highly social rodents that are far happier when living together with other guinea pigs.
 They are also fairly active animals that need a sizable cage with loads of running space to stay happy, healthy, and fit.
 Guineas have a longer lifespan than other similar rodents and can live for up to 7 years.

 Hamsters are a classic small pet that is a popular choice for young children.
 This is because they are easy to care for and easily trainable.
 However, hamsters are known to be fairly nippy, and females in particular are prone to biting at times.
-Hamsters come in several different varieties — 19 species in all — and some are tiny, like the Dwarf Hamster, while species like the Syrian Hamster can get fairly large.
+Hamsters come in several different varieties—19 species in all—and some are tiny, like the dwarf hamster, while species like the Syrian hamster can get fairly large.
 You will need to house these species accordingly and provide them with both adequate space and a exercise wheel and chew toys.

-Hamsters typically live for around 3 years in captivity, and while most species of hamster, like Dwarf Hamsters, are social and enjoy the company of others, some species, like the Syrian Hamster, prefer to live alone.
+Hamsters typically live for around 3 years in captivity, and while most species of hamster, like dwarf hamsters, are social and enjoy the company of others, some species, like the Syrian hamster, prefer to live alone.

 Last but not least is the common mouse, a sweet and highly entertaining pocket pet.
 They are easy to care for but not as prone to being handled as larger rodents like rats, as they are fairly skittish.
-A domesticated mouse that is kept as a pet is generally referred to as a “fancy mouse,” and they are often selectively bred for coloration and size.
+A domesticated mouse that is kept as a pet is generally referred to as a “fancy mouse”, and they are often selectively bred for coloration and size.
 They can vary widely in size, from as small as 7 inches up to 12 inches.